msi-ris/Tutorials/rnaseq_cmd.md

 [Return to top](#top)
 ## <a name="7"></a> Part 7: Developing Your own Workflow
-We provide our in-house bulk RNAseq analysis pipeline as a convenience for researchers who are processing many bulk RNAseq datasets.
+We provide our in-house bulk RNASeq analysis pipeline as a convenience for researchers who are processing many bulk RNASeq datasets.
 However, you may be interested in developing your workflow.
 If you do, there are some concerns that you must keep in mind: